"Being a Professor Will No Longer Be a Viable Career."Education

-David Austin Walsh is the editor of the History News Network.
+David Austin Walsh is a graduate student in history at Princeton.
 Follow him on Twitter @DavidAstinWalsh.

 Cary Nelson at Yale in 2007.
 Credit: Wiki Commons.